London: Mansell, 1968-1980. 754 volumes

 There are a few scanned catalogs of rare materials available at this site as well.
 A catalog of publications issued in Harbin, China can be viewed at the link to Harbinin ja Shanghain venäläisestä emigranttikirjallisuudesta.
 Another link will take the user to a list of rare Russian and early Polonica publications.

 WorldCat is the union catalog of books and periodicals for libraries participating in the OCLC database.
-What this means in plain English is that at this web site you can find bibliographic records for the holdings of some 8,000 libraries worldwide.
+What this means is that you can find bibliographic records for the holdings of some 10,000 libraries worldwide.
 All languages and subjects are represented.
-Using it in conjunction with your Interlibrary Loan department can make vast amounts of material available to you at your home institution that would previously required a research trip.
+Using it in conjunction with your Interlibrary Loan department can make vast amounts of material available to you at your home institution that would previously have required a research trip.
 For the researcher it is a treasure trove of material, but it has a few idiosyncrasies that can be misleading.

 A bit of history can help explain the problem.
 OCLC became available in the late 1970s for Slavic materials.
 At that time libraries started adding their Slavic holdings to the database that would become WorldCat.
 Some libraries have been able to go back and enter all the records for materials that were held in their libraries before that time.
 However, many have not had been able to do this as it is extremely costly.
 Therefore, it is perfectly possible to search for a title such as Pravda in WorldCat and not find any record of the holdings at the University of Illinois, or only limited holdings.
 This would be because we would only add that title if we received it in some new format and, therefore, had a new record for it.
 The fact that we have a complete, circulating run of this title would be completely overlooked.